threelogy/threelogy.github.io/_video/other/2016-12-05-wes-kit-obb.md

 ---
 This was played at the reception when Wes & Kit was introduced. :)

-To have something like this for your own wedding, call or email us to inquire.
+To have something like this for your own wedding, email us to inquire.
-Landline: +63 2 434 4428

 Email: inquiry@threelogyvideo.com